surma/surma.dev/content/things/when-workers.md

 So far, Workers have seen practically no adoption, apart from a few “slam dunk” use-cases, which usually involve long-running number crunching tasks.
 I think that should change. **We should start using workers.
 A lot.**

 ### All the cool kids are doing it
-This is not novel idea.
+This is not a novel idea.
 At all.
 Quite the opposite, actually. **Most native platforms call the main thread the UI thread, as it should _only_ be used for UI work,** and they give you the tools to achieve that.
-Android has had [`AsyncTask`][AsyncTask] since it’s earliest versions and has added more convenient APIs since then (most recently [Coroutines][coroutines], which can be easily scheduled on different threads).
-If you opt-in to [“Strict mode”][strict mode], certain APIs — like file operations — will crash your app when used on the UI thread, helping you notice when you are doing non-UI work on the UI thread.
+Android has had [`AsyncTask`][AsyncTask] since its earliest versions and has added more convenient APIs since then (most recently [Coroutines][coroutines], which can be easily scheduled on different threads).
+If you opt in to [“Strict mode”][strict mode], certain APIs — like file operations — will crash your app when used on the UI thread, helping you notice when you are doing non-UI work on the UI thread.

 iOS has had [Grand Central Dispatch][gcd] (“GCD”) from the very start to schedule work on different, system-provided thread pools, including the UI thread.
 This way they are enforcing both patterns: You always have to chunk your work into tasks so that it can be put in a queue, allowing the UI thread to attend to its other responsibilities whenever necessary, but also allowing you to run non-UI work on a different thread simply by putting the task into a different queue.
-As a cherry on top, tasks can be assigned a priority which helps to ensure that time-critical work is done as soon as possible without sacrifcing the responsiveness of the system as a whole.
+As a cherry on top, tasks can be assigned a priority which helps to ensure that time-critical work is done as soon as possible without sacrificing the responsiveness of the system as a whole.

 The point is that these native platforms have had support for utilizing non-UI threads since their inception.
 I think it’s fair to say that, over time, they have proven that this is a Good Idea™️.
 Keeping work on the UI thread to a minimum helps your app to stay responsive.
 Why hasn’t this pattern been adopted on the web?

 ## Developer Experience as a hurdle

 The only primitive we have for threading on the web are Web Workers.
 When you start using Workers with the API they provide, the `message` event handler becomes the center of your universe.
 That doesn’t feel great.
 Additionally, Workers are _like_ threads, but they are not the same as threads.
 You can’t have multiple threads access the same variable (like a state object) as everything needs to go via messages and these messages can carry many but not all JavaScript values.
 For example: you can’t send an `Event`, or any class instances without data loss.
-This, I think, has been a major deterrant for developers.
+This, I think, has been a major deterrent for developers.

 ### Comlink
 For this exact reason I wrote [Comlink], which not only hides `postMessage()` from you, but also the fact that you are working with Workers in the first place.
 It _feels_ like you have shared access to variables from other threads: